akanter/blog/content/blog/pony-impressions.md

 Almost everything that I've read so far about Pony has pointed back to these principles (together called the "get-stuff-done" approach) and used this ordering to determine how to proceed on an issue.
 How should race conditions be handled?
 Well, a race condition is a form of "incorrectness" so eliminating them entirely became part of the plan.
 Ahead of time compilation?
 That should help with correctness and performance at the expense portability and scripting capabilities among others (neither of which you'll note are on the list).

 What else can be said about the language?
-It's object-oriented, [actor-model](actor-model-wiki) (of Erlang fame), open-source, compiled, and very young (v0.1.0 relased in April 2015, currently at v0.2.1).
-There are a few [academic papers](papers) written about it, with more coming I'd imagine.
+It's object-oriented, [actor-model][actor-model-wiki] (of Erlang fame), open-source, compiled, and very young (v0.1.0 relased in April 2015, currently at v0.2.1).
+There are a few [academic papers][papers] written about it, with more coming I'd imagine.

 {{< figure src="/img/posts/ponylang_mascot.jpeg" caption="The brand new (May 13, 2016) mascot.
 His name is Main." class="align-center" attr="@ponylang" attrlink="https://twitter.com/SeanTAllen/status/731129619143925760">}}